flyway/flywaydb.org/documentation/commandline/index.md

 Add `-q` to the argument list to suppress all output, except for errors and warnings.

+### Writing to a file

+Add `-outputFile=/my/output.txt` to the argument list to also write output to the specified file.

 <p class="next-steps">
     <a class="btn btn-primary" href="/documentation/commandline/migrate">Command-line: migrate <i
             class="fa fa-arrow-right"></i></a>